keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 describes the design and implementation of PFAnalyzer.
 Section\ \ref{evaluation} presents the simulation results for NAS CG benchmark and MILC obtained with our proposed simulator.
-Furthermore, results of a verification experiment on a physical cluster is shown.
+Furthermore, results of a verification experiment on a physical cluster are shown.
 Section\
 \ref{conclusion} concludes this paper and outlines our future work.